thetsajeet/lab/kube/Notes.md

 2. Do RBAC on namespaces
 3. By default all pods are deployed in default namespaces
 4. Either set up via command line or set it up in yaml config

+## Self healing and Resiliency

+1. By default, process inside containers fail and pods fail.
+K8 automatically restarts the pods. `restartPolicy: Always`
+2. K8 restarts if the process fails.
+But it can't restart with default configurations if application become unresponsive.
+Eg: Deadlock situation.
+3. Can be configured to monitor unresponsiveness.